 5. Interaction between Faculty and Trainees is facilitated through a banquet, which is held on day 1.

 EMTC is open to all First Responders of Trauma – doctors and nurses, irrespective of specialty.
 The number of delegates shall be restricted to 25 on a ‘first-come first-serve’ basis.
 Spot registration is unavailable.
-The course is intended to be conducted three times a year.

 Watch out for the exact dates of the next course on this website.
 The fees details are given in the form herein.
 Download, fill-in all columns of the registration form and send it together with draft/RTGS transfer as soon as possible, to avoid disappointment.
 Once the application is accepted, the course fees will be non-refundable and if the course is full, your application shall be included in the subsequent course.
 The Course Manual shall be sent to those accepted for the program, two weeks prior to the course.
 Delegates are expected to qualify in the Theory and Practical examination securing a minimum of 85% in each, for certification.